fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 post_author_avatar: bencho.png
 date: '2022-04-13'
 post_image: oauth-refresh-token-best-practices.jpeg
-post_excerpt: Learn the best practices you should consider for managing OAuth 2.0 refresh tokens.
+post_excerpt: Learn the best practices you should consider for managing OAuth 2.0 refresh tokens and access to your app.
 post_slug: oauth-refresh-token-best-practices
 tags: ['post', 'authentication']
 post_date_in_url: false